ample-sh/ample_geyser_gateway/README.md

 # Ample Geyser Proxy + Gateway

-: the validator hosts a tiny proxy that streams events over QUIC/TLS, and your gateway picks them up and runs the plugins locally.
+The validator hosts a tiny proxy that streams events over QUIC/TLS, and your gateway picks them up and runs the plugins locally.

 For operators: keeps your validator & RPC nodes lean.
 For devs: iterate geyser plugins on mainnet without the validator hassle.